 If the Cover Pool ceases to meet the requirements of the Covered Bonds Act, and the deviations are not just temporary and minor, the Cover Pool may no longer be maintained as a unit and the continuous payment under the terms and conditions of the covered bonds and derivative contracts will cease.
 The holders of covered bonds and derivative counterparties would in such case instead benefit from a priority right in the proceeds of a sale of the assets in the Cover Pool in accordance with general bankruptcy rules.
 This could result in the holders of covered bonds receiving payment according to a schedule that is different from that contemplated by the terms and conditions of the covered bonds (with accelerations as well as delays) or that the holders of covered bonds are not paid in full.
-However, the holders of covered bonds and derivative counterparties would retain the benefit of the right of priority in the assets comprising the Cover Pool (although certain bankruptcy-related costs (such as fees payable to the administrators-in-bankruptcy) would rank ahead of the holders of covered bonds and derivative counterparties.
-Any residual claims of the holders of covered bonds and derivative counterparties remain valid claims against the Institution, but will rank pari passu with other unsecured and unsubordinated creditors of the Institution.
+However, the holders of covered bonds and derivative counterparties would retain the benefit of the right of priority in the assets comprising the Cover Pool (although certain bankruptcy-related costs (such as fees payable to the administrators-in-bankruptcy) would rank ahead of the holders of covered bonds and derivative counterparties remain valid claims against the Institution, but will rank pari passu with other unsecured and unsubordinated creditors of the Institution.

-Directive on covered bonds
+Directive on covered bonds and proposal on Swedish implementation

-The European Union's covered bond directive and regulation came into effect on 7 January 2020 (although there will be a maximum 30 month transposition period after the effective date for the new directive and the new regulation will become applicable during July 2022).
-Among other things, the European Union's covered bond directive lays down the conditions that covered bonds have to meet in order to be recognised under European Union law, aiming to strengthen investor protection in the European Union by imposing specific supervisory duties.
-Certain changes will likely be made to the Act on Covered Bonds and the SFSA Regulations, but no draft legislation for the Swedish implementation of the European Union's covered bond directive has yet been presented.
-Hence, it is still unclear how the European Union's covered bond directive will affect the Swedish legislation governing covered bonds.
+The European Union's covered bond directive and regulation, amending CRR, came into effect on 7 January 2020 (although there will be a maximum 30 month transposition period after the effective date for the new directive and the new regulation will become applicable during July 2022) (jointly, the "New EU Covered Bond Legislation").
+Among other things, the New EU Covered Bond Legislation lays down the conditions that covered bonds have to meet in order to be recognised under European Union law, aiming to strengthen investor protection in the European Union by imposing specific supervisory duties.